michaelverschoof/enhanced-elements/packages/documentation/components/inputs/number-input.md

 ## Emits

-The NumericInput element allows the default HTML events that are normally emitted.
+The NumberInput element allows the default HTML events that are normally emitted.
 Apart from that it emits the following events:

 ### `validated`